 SM-3 Block IIA

-The cancelled Block IIB interceptor would have consisted of a wider booster rocket, requiring modifications to the existing Aegis launcher systems, to create even higher burnout velocities to potentially intercept intercontinental-range ballistic missiles.
+The Pentagon cancelled plans for an additional Block IIB version in 2013.23 The Block IIB interceptor would have consisted of a wider booster rocket, requiring modifications to the existing Aegis launcher systems, to create even higher burnout velocities to potentially intercept intercontinental-range ballistic missiles.
 This interceptor was intended for deployment in Phase 4 of the European Phased Adaptive Approach, but was cancelled in March 2013.
 The IIB program was then eliminate in favor of research and development into the Common Kill Vehicle (CKV), a project to develop technologies for both Standard Missiles and Ground-based Interceptors.
-12
+24

 - “Aegis Ballistic Missile Defense Interceptors (SM-3, SM-2 Block IV, and SM-6),” mostlymissiledefense.com, May 2, 2012. http://mostlymissiledefense.com/2013/05/02/aegis-ballistic-missile-defense-interceptors-sm-3-sm-2-block-iv-and-sm-6-may-2-2012/.